Wolverine971/9takes/src/blog/enneagram/beginners-guide-to-determining-your-enneagram-type.md

 #### Type 8 - The Challenger

-- **Core Motivation:** Desire to protect themselves and control their own life.
+- **Core Motivation:** Desire to protect themselves and control their lives.
 - **Core Fear:** Being harmed, controlled, or violated.

 </article>